 Cached vs. Dynamic map service

 Because a map service responds to visualization requests with an image of the features, it needs to generate that image server-side.
-A cached map service means that every image is generated and then saved.
+A dynamic map service draws this image every time it receives a request.
+A cached map service, on the other hand, means that every image is generated and then saved ahead of time.
 Requests on a cached map service receive this saved image.
-A dynamic map service draws a new image every time it receives a request.

 Draw time differences

 Drawing the image takes time, so a dynamic map service will be slower than a cached map service to respond to requests.
-But creating the cached map service in the first place is generally much slower, because the cache needs to be created up front.
+But creating the cached map service in the first place is generally much slower, because every image in the cache needs to be created up front.

 Data update differences